Midwest mystery: What’s causing tassel wrap?

 What we’re watching

-Barchart’s front-month national average cash corn price rose jumped 11.75 cents Wednesday to $4.0350.
+Barchart’s front-month national average cash corn price fell about 5 cents Tuesday to $3.7225, near a nine-month low.

 DECEMBER CORN